datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 to know.

-There are lots of arithmetic functions you may want to apply to your data frame, an covering those would be a course in itself (there is some starting material [here](https://swcarpentry.github.io/r-novice-inflammation/15-supp-loops-in-depth/)).
+There are lots of arithmetic functions you may want to apply to your data frame, covering those would be a course in itself (there is some starting material [here](https://swcarpentry.github.io/r-novice-inflammation/15-supp-loops-in-depth/)).
 Our lessons will cover some additional summary statistical functions in a subsequent lesson, but overall we will focus on data cleaning and visualization.